THE HAWTHORNE WORKS

 The original research involved workers who made electrical relays at the Hawthorne Works.
 Between 1924 and 1927, a famous lighting study was conducted.
 Workers experienced a series of lighting changes in which productivity was said to increase with almost any change in the lighting.
 This turned out not to be true.
 In the study associated with Elton Mayo, which ran from 1928 to 1932, five women implemented work structure changes (i.e., rest periods).
 However, this methodologically poor, uncontrolled study did not permit any firm conclusions.

 One of the later interpretations by Landsberger suggested that the novelty of being research subjects and the increased attention from such could lead to temporary increases in workers' productivity.
 This interpretation was dubbed "the Hawthorne effect."

 RELAY ASSEMBLY EXPERIMENTS

 In one of the studies, researchers chose two women as test subjects and asked them to choose four other workers to join the test group.
-Together the women worked in a separate room for over five years (1927–1932) assembling telephone relays.
+The women assembled telephone relays in a separate room for over five years (1927-1932).

 Output was measured mechanically by counting how many finished relays each worker dropped down a chute.
 This measuring began in secret two weeks before moving the women to an experiment room and continued throughout the study.
 In the experiment room, they had a supervisor who discussed changes in their productivity.
 Some of the variables were: